-MK endows computers with the capacity to represent human knowledge in a program and apply computers’ already superb reasoning and memory processing capacities to extend and apply that knowledge, potentially equaling or surpassing human performance, over a vast field of application domains.
+MK endows computers with a model of reality compatible with human knowledge in a program and apply computers’ already superb reasoning and memory processing capacities to extend and apply that model, potentially equaling or surpassing human performance, over a vast field of application domains.

 The “Brain” is the software engine that interprets our MICA knowledge processing language.

-The MIKOS software engine, taken together with the computer it runs on, may be considered the “Brain” of our technology.
-The engine is a multi-threaded Ruby program.
-The J-Ruby version, itself written in Java, was chosen to enable import of third party libraries as well as enabling MIKOS to run on a variety of operating systems.
+The MIKOS engine is a multi-threaded Ruby program.
+The J-Ruby version, itself written in Java, was chosen to enable import of third party libraries as well as enabling our OS to run on on top of a variety of standard operating systems.
 The engine’s modular design supports “plugging-in” multiple data interfaces which can support information ranging from simple commands and data to conversational natural language.

 The engine integrates with a third-party, highly available, multi-data model, non-SQL database which stores the knowledge model.
 The engine supports multiple application instances on a single engine instance and has recently been tested on Amazon Web Services (AWS).
 At runtime, the engine’s primary function is to interpret MICA our reasoning and query language that acquires, processes, and extends knowledge.